4teamwork/ftw.upgrade/README.rst

 The inplace migrator provides a fast and easy way for migrating content in upgrade steps.
-It can be used for example for migration from Archetypes to Dexterity.
+It can be used for example to migrate from Archetypes to Dexterity.

-The difference between Plone's standard migration and the inplace migration is that the standard migration creates a new sibling and moves the children and the inplace migration simply replaces the objects within the tree an attaches the children to the new parent.
+The difference between Plone's standard migration and the inplace migration is that the standard migration creates a new sibling and moves the children and the inplace migration simply replaces the objects within the tree and attaches the children to the new parent.
 This is a much faster approach since no move / rename events are fired.